 PHOTO BY: Blaine Harrington III / Alamy Stock Photo

 Cumbres & Toltec Scenic Railroad

 This 64-mile trip has it all: rugged mountains, wood-beam tunnels, river crossings, rustic towns, aspen trees, and occasional bear sightings.
 The railroad runs between Antonito, Colo., and Chama, N.M. (you can board in either town), climbing over the San Juan Mountains to the Conejos Valley.
 After departing from Chama, the locomotive scales the 10,015-foot-high Cumbres Pass.
-The summit view includes alpine meadows with wildflowers and dark green conifers, and later you'll descend 800 steep feet into the Toltec Gorge.
+The summit view includes alpine meadows with wildflowers and dark green conifers, and later you'll steam above the 600-foot-deep Toltec Gorge.
 The train has been featured in more than 20 films, including Butch Cassidy and the Sundance Kid and Indiana Jones and the Last Crusade.
 To feel the sun and smell the locomotive smoke, ride in the open-air Gondola Car.